 In Pennsylvania, section 780-113(a)(30) of the Controlled Substance, Drug, Device, and Cosmetic Act, prohibits a person from delivering, possessing with the intent to deliver, or manufacturing any controlled substance or counterfeit substance unless licensed by the state.
 A violation of section 780-113(a)(30) is a felony offense and carries serious criminal penalties that could include jail time and hefty fines.
 A conviction can also result in the imposition of collateral consequences, such as license suspensions, criminal records, and a lifetime prohibition of the possession of firearms.

 Mandatory Minimum Sentences for Drug Offenses

 These felony drug charges also sometimes invoke severe mandatory minimum sentences.
-The mandatory sentences require "total imprisonment," which means that the sentence must be served in a correctional facility and not on the in-home detention program.
+The mandatory sentences require total imprisonment, which means that the sentence must be served in a correctional facility and not in the in-home detention program.
 Examples of mandatory minimum sentences that apply in felony drug cases include:

 The mandatory minimum sentences based upon violations of section 780-113(a)(30) only apply to the delivery, possession with intent to deliver, or manufacturing charges, and they do not apply to charges of attempt or conspiracy to commit those acts.

 Mandatory Minimum Sentences Are Sentencing Enhancements